 Using your tax dollars to drain the life from your community

-By virtue of its unique status as a Port District under RCW 53, and the owner and operator of a Class I Airport, the Port of Seattle has a set of financial powers unlike any other regional government.
-And it has learned to wield these strategically to sell a variety of policies to the entire region.
-Many of these are highly coveted by regional leaders, despite the fact that these programs tend to make the Port stronger while actually weakening those same communities.
+The Port of Seattle is much more than an airport or a seaport.
+It works diligently to be the economic engine of King County.
+By virtue of its status as a Port District under RCW 53, and as owner and operator of a Class I Airport, they have a set of financial powers unlike any other agency.
+It wields these strategically to promote a variety of policies for the entire region.
+Many of these are highly coveted by local governments, despite the fact that these tend to make the Port stronger while weakening many communities under the flight path.
+This pattern has become a form of codependency, bordering on seduction.

 This is power

-- As the owner of Sea-Tac Airport the Port is eligible for literally hundreds of millions of dollars in Federal grants every year.
+- As the owner of Sea-Tac Airport the Port is eligible for hundreds of millions of dollars in Federal grants every year to further its strategic goals.
+It can use those funds both to buy and reclaim a surprising number of areas using those funds.

 - It is also a taxing authority, with power to raise over 3$120MM a year without going to the voters.
-4The Port has almost unconstrained use of this Tax Levy.
+Unlike Federal money 4the Port has almost unconstrained use of this Tax Levy.
 It uses a small percentage of this for community grants like tree plantings and apprenticeship programs.
 But the majority of this money is always used to repay the Port’s own borrowing costs, thus making their actual cost of money lower than virtually any other local entity, either private or public.

-- Which comes in handy, because the Port is also in the real estate business.
+- The Port is also in the real estate business.
 It can buy and sell land and either invest in development projects at a profit or lease the property or both.

-- But at the same time the Port is itself exempt from most taxes.
+- But at the same time the Port is itself exempt from property taxes.

-Any one of these abilities is powerful, but they can also be mixed and matched to exponential advantage.
+Any one of these abilities is powerful, but they can also be mixed and matched to exponential advantage — and long term community harm.

 Two sides of the same street